rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/CODE_OF_CONDUCT.md

 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
 <!-- status: stub; target: 150+ words -->
-# CoCivium Code of Conduct
+# CoCivium™ Code of Conduct

 ## Our Pledge
-We pledge to make participation in CoCivium an open, harassment-free experience for everyone.
+We pledge to make participation in CoCivium™ an open, harassment-free experience for everyone.

 ## Our Standards
 Examples of behavior that contribute to a positive environment: